dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-4.md

 ## Database technology

-SQL Server and SQLite databases are the most popular at this time.
 The Visual Studio version of this tutorial uses SQL Server, while the VS Code and .NET CLI versions of this tutorial use SQLite.

 :::zone pivot="vs"